SheetJS/sheetjs/README.md

 # xlsx

-Parser and writer for XLSX/XLSM/XLSB files.
-Cleanroom implementation from the ISO 29500  Office Open XML specifications, [MS-XLSB], and related documents.
+Parser and writer for Excel 2007+ (XLSX/XLSM/XLSB) files.
+Pure-JS cleanroom implementation from the Office Open XML spec, [MS-XLSB], and related documents.

 ## Installation